The Power to Change (Romans 7:1-25)

 What's the solution?
 At the peak of Paul's frustration with himself and the law, he says in verse 25: "Thank God!
 The answer is in Jesus Christ our Lord."
 The answer is in what Jesus did for us on Easter, almost two thousand years ago.

-Romans 7:4 says, “The law no longer holds you in its power, because you died to its power when you died with Christ on the cross.”
-Paul has just given a picture of what it’s like to live under the law.
-The picture is that of a really bad marriage.
-In that day, females had no power to get out a marriage.
+Romans 7:4 says, "The law no longer holds you in its power, because you died to its power when you died with Christ on the cross."
+Paul has just given a picture of what it's like to live under the law.
+The picture is that of a terrible marriage.
+In that day, females had no power to get out of a marriage.
 The man could divorce a woman, but the woman was stuck in the marriage until her husband died.
 Paul says that when Jesus died, those who follow Jesus died as well.
-Their old nature is dead.
-They’ve been freed from living a life based on how well they keep God’s law.
+Their old self is gone.
+They've been freed from living a life based on how well they keep God's law.
 The solution to his problem has been provided by Jesus Christ.
 You no longer have to relate to God based on how well you keep the law.
-There’s a whole new you.
+There's a whole new you.
 He has given you the power to change.

-When Jesus rose from the dead on Easter Sunday, you were joined with him in a brand new relationship that is free from living in the law.
-Romans 7:4 says, “And now you are united with the one who was raised from the dead.
-As a result, you can produce good fruit, that is, good deeds for God.”
-There’s a new you.
+When Jesus rose from the dead on Easter Sunday, you were joined with him in a brand-new relationship that is free from living in the law.
+Romans 7:4 says, "And now you are united with the one who was raised from the dead.
+As a result, you can produce good fruit, that is, good deeds for God."
+There's a new you.
 A new life has begun.
 Now, God and his power can be at the center of your life.
 God can supply the power that you need to live.
 God can give you the power to change.

 Most of our lives are spent based on our performance.
 We're judged every day by how we look, how we behave, how well we perform – at work, when we meet strangers, in almost everything we do.
 The good news about what Jesus has done for us is that we are no longer judged by how well we do.
 If you're in Jesus Christ – if you follow him – then you're accepted.
 You're forgiven.
 You've moved from the performance plan to an entirely new way of living.